Notary Public FAQ

 Our Terms of Business

-To view our complete Terms of business in printable format please click here.
+To view my complete Terms of business in printable format please click here.

-If you do have a complaint, please refer the matter back to ourselves.
-If you are not satisfied you can refer the matter to the Faculty Office.
+If you do have a complaint, please refer the matter back to me.
+If you are not satisfied please see my complaints procedure.